Lark (restaurant)

 Lark is a restaurant in Seattle's First Hill neighborhood, in the U.S. state of Washington.
 John Sundstrom is the chef.

 Description

 Lark is a New American and seafood restaurant.
 The menu has included yellowtail carpaccio.

 History

 The restaurant relocated to East Seneca Street in late 2014.

 Reception

 Condé Nast Traveler has described Lark as "The ultimate night-away-from-the-kids restaurant".
 In 2023, the restaurant was a semifinalist in the James Beard Foundation Award's Outstanding Hospitality category.
+Lark was included in Eater Seattle's 2025 overview of the best restaurants on Capitol Hill.